rmsrosa/nbjoint/docs/source/usage.md

 ## Numbering the collection of notebooks

-**NBBinder** binds a collection of notebooks belonging to a specified directory.
+**NBJoint** joints a collection of notebooks belonging to a specified directory.

 In order to be processed, each notebook in the collection should start with a pair of *file numberings*, separated by a dot and followed by a dash.